 Pide

 Pide is bread topped with various ingredients such as cheese, vegetables, and different meats like minced lamb or beef.
 The dough is soft on the inside and crispy on the edges, and it’s usually baked in a wood-fired oven.
-You’ll find pide in many local restaurants, each offering their own twist on this classic dish.
+You’ll find pide in many local restaurants, each offering its own twist on this classic dish.

 Lahmacun